Table of Contents

 Getting Started

-What you can do with GeocodioSpreadsheet formattingFile formatsFile sizesIntersectionsAddress completionPreviewing your spreadsheetReverse geocoding
+What you can do with GeocodioSpreadsheet formattingAddress completionSpelling CorrectionFile formatsFile sizesIntersectionsPreviewing your spreadsheetReverse geocoding

-You can upload a spreadsheet of addresses or coordinates to Geocodio and add Census identifier information such as Census blocks, tracts, and FIPS codes.
-Simply select "Census" in Step 3 of the upload process, or use the census field in the API.
+You can upload a spreadsheet of addresses or coordinates to Geocodio to bulk lookup Census geographies such as Census blocks, tracts, and FIPS codes.
+Census boundaries are available for every year back to 2010 as well as 2000.

-This information can be helpful to connect government datasets, such as to CMS or American Community Survey data, as well as for reporting and compliance needs with, for example, HMDA or CRA.
+This information can be helpful to connect to government datasets, such as to American Community Survey data, CMS data and other government datasets, as well as for reporting and compliance needs.

-We also automatically concatenate Census geography IDs into commonly-used longer FIPS codes (GeoIDs):
+Geocodio also automatically concatenates Census geography IDs into commonly-used longer FIPS codes (GeoIDs):

 • For API and spreadsheet uploads: Full FIPS (block) to 15 digits (concatenation of State, County, Place, Tract and Block)